IngPatricia/IngPatricia/README.md

 * 💻 Java SE, SQL, Spanish
 * 👩‍💻 Eclipse, NetBeans, InteliJ, Oracle SQL Developer.

-- 🔭 I’m currently working on making the correct documentiation for my past assignments so that I can show what I have worked on so far.
-In addition to further learn Java, and learning Python, and MySQL.
+- 🔭 I’m currently studying my first semester in year 3, where I am learning Statistical models using R in Rstudio, and working on a personal/university projecj using Python in django, SQL using MySQL, and HTML, CSS, and more!

 ## Outside Tech